seladb/ToyVpn-PcapPlusPlus/README.md

 ```

 ### Step 1a: Download PcapPlusPlus pre-compiled libraries for Android
-This is the easiest way to get started quickly.
+This is the easiest way to get started quickly:
 - You can download PcapPlusPlus pre-compiled libraries from the latest release page: <https://github.com/seladb/PcapPlusPlus/releases/download/v21.05/pcapplusplus-21.05-android.tar.gz>
 - Extract the archive file, rename the extracted folder from `pcapplusplus-21.05-android` to `pcapplusplus` and place that folder under `ToyVpn-PcapPlusPlus/app/libs`

 ### Step 1b: Build PcapPlusPlus for Android
 **If you already completed Step 1a, you can skip this step.**

-This step describes how to build PcapPlusPlus from source.
+This step describes how to build PcapPlusPlus from source:

 - Prerequisites:
   - These steps should run on a Linux machine